USS Independence (LCS-2): Description

-Independence carries a default armament for self-defense, and command and control.
+Independence carries a default armament for self-defense.
 Unlike traditional combatants with fixed armament such as guns and missiles, tailored mission modules can be configured for one mission package at a time.
-Modules may consist of manned aircraft, unmanned vehicles, off board sensors, or mission manning detachments.
+Modules may consist of manned aircraft, unmanned vehicles, offboard sensors, or mission manning detachments.

-The interior volume and payload is greater than some destroyers, allowing the ship to serve as a high speed transport and maneuver platform.
+The interior volume and payload is greater than some destroyers, allowing the ship to serve as a high-speed transport-and-maneuver platform.
 The 15200 sqft mission bay takes up most of the deck below the hangar and flight deck.
+Packages the size of a 20 ft shipping container can be airlifted onto the deck at sea, then moved by an elevator into the mission bay.